This guide provides an overview of the ISO20000 standard and what is involved when implementing an IT Service Management System (ITSMS).

 What is ISO20000?

 The ISO/IEC 20000 international standard for Information Technology Service Management (ITSM) part one (referred to here as simply “ISO20000”) was originally published by ISO in 2005 and is based upon the earlier British standard BS15000.
-Revised in 2018, ISO20000 part one specifies the requirements that your Service Management System (SMS) will need to meet for your organization to become certified to the standard.
+Revised in 2018, ISO20000 part one specifies the requirements that your Service Management System (SMS) will need to meet for your organisation to become certified to the standard.

 The requirements in ISO20000 part one is supplemented by guidance contained in part two.
 Even though it isn’t a requirement for certification, part two is well worth reading as it fills in some of the gaps in understanding how the requirements in part one should be met and gives more clues about what the auditor may be looking for.

-How can implementing ISO20000 benefit an organization?
+How can implementing ISO20000 benefit an organisation?

-There are great benefits to organizations becoming certified to the ISO20000 standard.
+There are great benefits to organisations becoming certified to the ISO20000 standard.
 Once certified, you can add the standard logo to your marketing to improve customer perception.
 Additionally, the planning that goes with complying to the standard can help reduce business risk and the ISO20000 supports service management framework, such as ITIL.

 Other benefits include: